Beyond leading twist: $\rho$ meson decay constants and distribution amplitudes in a self-consistent light-front quark model: Distribution amplitudes

-where $\xi = x_1-x_2 = 2x - 1$, and $\phi(x)$ denotes the various DAs of the $\rho$ meson.
-The results, along with the Gegenbauer moments $a_n(\mu_0)$, are summarized in Table~\ref{tab:moment} and compared with other theoretical predictions.
+where $\phi(x)$ represents the DA of the $\rho$ meson.
+These DAs can also be expanded in terms of Gegenbauer polynomials $C_n^{3/2}$ as

+with the coefficients $a_n(\mu)$ are known as Gegenbauer moments.
+The $\xi$-moments and Gegenbauer moments are related through specific integral relations~\cite{C15}.

-Our results for the leading-twist DAs show good agreement with those from the light-front holographic (LFH) model~\cite{Gurjar:2024wpq}, QCD SRs~\cite{Zhong:2023cyc}, and DSE approach~\cite{Gao:2014bca}.
+Table~\ref{tab:moment} presents the calculated $\xi$-moments and the corresponding Gegenbauer moments $a_n(\mu)$ at the scale $\mu=1$ GeV, along with results from other theoretical approaches for comparison.
+Our results for the leading-twist DAs show good agreement with those from the light-front holographic (LFH) model~\cite{Gurjar:2024wpq}, QCD SRs~\cite{Zhong:2023cyc}, and DSE approach~\cite{Gao:2014bca}, but differ from the lattice QCD results~\cite{Arthur:2010xf,Braun:2016wnx}.

 Of special interest, using the soft pion theorem, crossing symmetry, and dispersion relations for the two-pion distribution amplitude ($2\pi$DA), the authors in Ref.~\cite{Polyakov:2020cnc} argued that the second Gegenbauer moment for the leading-twist chiral-even DA $\phi_{2;\mathrm{V}}^\parallel$ is most likely negative.
 Their phenomenological analysis predicts the ratio $a_2^\rho / a_2^\pi = (-1.15 \pm 0.86)(1.0\pm 0.1)\in[-2.211,-0.261]$.
 Our model prediction yields $a_2^\rho = -0.020$ and $a_2^\pi=0.050$~\cite{CJ07}, resulting in $a_2^\rho / a_2^\pi=-0.400$, thereby satisfying this constraint.
 While some other models predict a positive sign for $a_2$, this discrepancy may stem from the proximity of the DA to its asymptotic form and the strong sensitivity to the choice of model LFWFs.
 Finally, we note that although leading-twist DAs have been extensively studied, reliable predictions for higher-twist DAs remain limited.